 Unfortunately, elder financial abuse is an all too common occurrence.
 It’s important to understand that many senior citizens suffer from dementia or other age-related health problems that make them a target for scams.
 Seniors can’t always be relied upon to protect themselves from financial abuse, so it’s up to their loved ones and caregivers to be on the lookout for any suspicious activity.
 Financial regulators have imposed a number of protective rules on financial professionals which can also help alert you to suspicious activity.

 If you suspect that an elder is being abused or neglected, it is important to take immediate action.
 This can be difficult, but it may be the only way to make the situation better.
-Find the right attorney on elder abuse by contacting our qualified, caring team in Pennsylvania (PA).
+Find the right attorney on elder abuse by contacting our qualified, caring team in Philadelphia (PA).